 Figure 5.2.1: Dynamic service adjustment support in the network based on energy information.

-Along with exposure to energy resources and their type of information (renewable or non-renewable) to some extent of granularity to verticals or users, the network in itself can utilize such information for energy-aware network decisions towards energy goals (as illustrated in Figure 5.2.1).
+Along with exposure of energy resources and their type of information (renewable or non-renewable) to some extent of granularity to verticals or users, the network itself can utilize such information for energy-aware network decisions towards energy goals (as illustrated in Figure 5.2.1).
 For example, energy-aware load balancing and choosing functions based on their energy source type can be supported in the network.
-However, user consent, awareness, and energy-related information exposure are must in this context as it may result in dynamic service adjustment at flow level based on availability of types of energy sources.
-Overall, the energy-aware network decision with the user's consent and awareness is the requirement for reduced and green energy usage.
+However, user consent, awareness, and energy-related information exposure are must-have in this context as such network decision may result in dynamic service adjustment at flow level based on the available types of energy sources.
+Overall, energy-aware network decision upon user's consent and awareness is the requirement for reduced and green energy usage.

 5.2.2 Pre-conditions

-There is an availability of service wise energy usage information and energy source type-related information for network functions.
-The service provider’s 5G system supports energy information exposure to users and 3rd parties based on agreement.
-This energy usage and energy source related information is used for energy-aware network decisions such as selection of network functions.
-5G system also supports dynamic service adjustments at flow level based on energy information with user consent.
+Service-related energy usage information and energy source type-related information for network functions is available.
+The service provider’s 5G system supports energy information exposure towards users and 3rd parties based on agreements.
+This energy usage and energy source related information is used for energy-aware network decisions such as the selection of network functions.
+The 5G system also supports dynamic service adjustments at flow level based on energy information upon user consent.

 5.2.3 Service Flows

-A user Alice is very sensitive towards changes in the environment and aware of the impact of energy usage on this.
-She wants to have connectivity with consideration of energy usage and types of energy sources.
+Alice is very sensitive towards changes in the environment and aware of the impact of energy usage on it.
+She wants to have connectivity which considers energy usage and types of energy sources.
 Service provider EnergyNET provides such an “energy-aware service” subscription.
 By taking this subscription, Alice has consented to dynamic service adjustments based on energy-aware network decisions.
-For example, the network can prioritize using renewable energy source-operated network functions over conventional energy-operated network functions while providing services to the user.
+For example, the network can prioritize the use of renewable energy source-operated network functions over conventional energy-operated network functions when providing services to her.
 Dynamic availability of renewable energy sources may need adjustments in service QoS at flow level.
-However, there are stringent QoS requirements specific to service type.
-For example, voice call can get interrupted with QoS adjustment to reduce energy usage.
-However, Video can be watched with some compromise in video quality with user consent.
-Network has a set of minimum QoS requirement for the energy aware services.
-Accordingly dynamic acceptable service-wise QoS adjustment is applied at flow level.
+However, there are stringent QoS requirements specific to the service type.
+For example, voice calls can get interrupted with QoS adjustment to reduce energy usage.
+However, video can be watched with some compromise in video quality upon user consent.
+The network has a set of minimum QoS requirements for energy aware services.
+Accordingly dynamic acceptable service-related QoS adjustment is applied at flow level.
 Alice is aware of this and is happy to know that EnergyNET is putting its best efforts into minimizing energy usage and prioritizing the use of renewable energy sources.
 Alice avails of the energy-aware subscription facility as it gives her the satisfaction of doing something to save the environment.
-It can be a trade-off between energy efficiency and QoS, but it is the user's choice with support from the networks.
+It can be a trade-off between energy efficiency and QoS, but it is the user's choice with support from the network.

 5.2.4 Post-conditions